joshuapack/beekeeper-studio/README.md

-# Forked for M1 ARM64 of recent master 2.0
+# Forked for M1 ARM64 of recent tag v2.1.1
 You can build your self.

 ```bash